Hill Street Blues: Setting

 Series producers deliberately left the exact city in which the series was set vague and a variety of methods are employed to imply different general locations.
 The call letters of local TV stations were usually obscured to avoid showing whether they began with "W" (the Federal Communications Commission designation for stations east of the Mississippi River) or "K" (signifying a station west of the Mississippi River).
 An episode in season three specifically mentions a radio station of WDPD, suggesting a city east of the Mississippi.
 However, in bar scenes throughout the series, characters are frequently shown drinking bottles of beer that strongly resemble Coors Beer.
 Coors did not obtain national distribution until 1986, and as a result of national distribution laws was not available east of the Mississippi until that year, implying the location is west of the Mississippi.

-Though most of the series' scenes were filmed in Los Angeles (on location and at CBS Studio Center in Studio City), the series' introduction shows exterior shots entirely of Chicago and cutaway shots from Chicago were used in production, with police cars painted to resemble the color schemes of Chicago Police Department patrol vehicles.
+Though most of the series' scenes were filmed in Los Angeles (on location and at CBS Studio Center in Studio City), the series' introduction shows exterior shots entirely of Chicago and cutaway shots from Chicago were used in production, with police cars resembling the color schemes of Chicago Police Department patrol vehicles.
 Chicago's 7th District Police Station is frequently shown in cutaway shots and also during the closing credits.
-(This station was closed by the Chicago Police in 1998 and later repurposed as the headquarters for the University of Illinois at Chicago police.)
+This station was closed by the Chicago Police in 1998 and later repurposed as the headquarters for the University of Illinois at Chicago police.

 The first episode of season three shows both a TV camera labeled "WREQ", and a shot of a Regional Transportation Authority suburban train arriving at the Chicago and North Western Terminal.
-However, in the penultimate episode of season 2, a street sign for Los Angeles Street – a major thoroughfare in downtown Los Angeles – is visible outside the fictitious Hotel Doane.
+However, in the penultimate episode of season 2, a street sign for Los Angeles Street – a thoroughfare in downtown Los Angeles – is visible outside the fictitious Hotel Doane.